 Peter Evensen has served as Chief Executive Officer and Chief Financial Officer of Teekay GP L.L.C. since it was formed in November 2004 and as a Director since January 2005.
-He has also served as Chief Executive Officer, Chief Financial Officer, and a Director of Teekay Offshore GP L.L.C., since it was formed in August 2006.
-He served as a Director of Teekay Tankers from October 2007 until June 2013.
-Effective April 1, 2011, he assumed the position of President and Chief Executive Officer of Teekay Corporation and also became a Director of Teekay Corporation.
+He has also served as Chief Executive Officer, Chief Financial Officer, and a Director of Teekay Offshore GP L.L.C., formed in August 2006.
+He served as a Director of Teekay Tankers Ltd. from October 2007 until June 2013 and from June 2015 to present.
+Effective April 2011, he assumed the position of President and Chief Executive Officer of Teekay Corporation and also became a Director of Teekay Corporation.
 Mr. Evensen joined Teekay Corporation in May 2003 as Senior Vice President, Treasurer and Chief Financial Officer.
 He was appointed Executive Vice President and Chief Strategy Officer of Teekay Corporation in 2006.
 Mr. Evensen has over 30 years' experience in banking and shipping finance.
 Prior to joining Teekay Corporation, Mr. Evensen was Managing Director and Head of Global Shipping at J.P.
 Morgan Securities Inc., and worked in other senior positions for its predecessor firms.
 His international industry experience includes positions in New York, London and Oslo.

-Beverlee F. Park joined the Board of Teekay GP L.L.C. on March 11, 2014.
-From 2000 to 2013, Ms. Park served as Chief Operating Officer, Interim Chief Executive Officer, and Executive Vice President and Chief Financial Officer at TimberWest, the largest private forest land owner in Western Canada.
-During this time, Ms. Park also served as President and Chief Operating Officer, Couverdon Real Estate, a division of TimberWest.
+Beverlee F. Park joined the Board of Teekay GP L.L.C. in March 2014.
+From 2000 to 2013, Ms. Park served as COO, Interim CEO, and EVP/CFO at TimberWest, the largest private forest land owner in Western Canada.
+During this time, Ms. Park also served as President and COO, Couverdon Real Estate, a division of TimberWest.
 From 2003 to 2010, Ms. Park served as Board Member, Audit Committee Chair of BC Transmission Corp., the entity responsible for the operation and maintenance of 18,000km of electrical transmission in British Columbia and 300 substations.
 Previously, Ms. Park was employed by BC Hydro, British Columbia's electricity, transmission and distribution utility company, in a range of senior financial roles and by KPMG.
-Ms. Park is currently a Board member of InTransit BC and of Silver Standard Resources Inc., serving as a member of the company's Audit Committee and Safety and Sustainability Committee.
+Ms. Park is currently a Board member of TransAlta Corporation, serving as a member of the Audit and Risk Committee and the Human Resources Committee, InTransit BC and of Silver Standard Resources Inc., serving as a member of the company's Audit Committee and Safety and Sustainability Committee.
+She was appointed to the University of British Columbia's Board of Governors in February 2016.